CourtHans/learning-journal/git-github.md

 Files are *tracked* or *untracked*.

-To check file status...

-Utilize the `git status` command.
+To check file status, utilize the `git status` command.

-Tracking and Staging a New File

 Track one file only - `git add filename`